-Polished Paper is constantly in search of exceptional proofreading and editing professionals from around the world.
+Polished Paper is constantly in search of exceptional proofreaders from around the world.

-If you are qualified and lucky enough to join their team, you’ll be able to work from home or anywhere you like whenever you want.
+If you’re qualified and lucky enough to join their team, you’ll be able to work from home or anywhere you like whenever you want.

-Your pay will depend on the number of words per project and turnaround time.
+Your pay will depend on the number of words per project and your turnaround time.

-Kibin is a small company focused on helping students to polish up their writing to perfection.
-Their international team of proofreaders and editors is specialized in checking student assignments, essays, dissertations, applications and similar projects.
+Kibin is a small company focused on helping students polish up their writing to perfection.
+Their international team of proofreaders and editors is specialized in checking student assignments, essays, dissertations, applications, and similar projects.

-Proofreaders at Kibin are paid per word, but they also get bonuses for customer satisfaction and deadlines.
+Proofreaders at Kibin are paid per word but get bonuses for customer satisfaction and deadlines.
 So, they can consistently earn $15 to $25 or even up to $30 per hour working from home on projects they’re interested in.

-ManagedEditing hires skilled proofreaders as independent contractors who work remotely on their own flexible schedules and get paid hourly.
+ManagedEditing hires skilled proofreaders as independent contractors who work remotely, create flexible schedules and get paid hourly.

 This company requires a university degree and at least five years’ experience preferably in the field(s) of law, medicine, computers, science or engineering.
 Their contractors are allowed to choose the categories they’d like to proofread or edit content in.